cbe453/arc-plato-shell/_episodes/01-connecting.md

 usually SSH is run through a terminal.
 So, to begin using an HPC system we need to begin by opening a terminal.
 Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities while working on the operating system.
-When connected to the remote system the experience between terminals will be identical as each will faithfully present the same experience of using that system.
+When connected to the remote system the experience between terminals will be identical as each terminal is running on the same remote system.

+> ## Personalization and Customization
+>
+> Users are not limited to the default shell provided by the remote system.
+There are many different
+> shells each with their features and perks.
+Some shells may be more appropriate than others
+> depending on your preferences and workflow.
+{: .callout}

 Here is the process for opening a terminal in each operating system.